GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 In practice, the length of the #acr("STFT") window function is often significantly shorter than the length of the convolution.

 Despite this theoretical result not transferring to the #acr("STFT")-based representations, they are still widely used in the literature when dealing with reverberating phenomena @gannot_signal_2001 @li_reverberant_2016 @cohen_relative_2004.
-This assumption of multiplicative transfer functions is known as the narrow-band assumption and is made in various domains of audio processing despite the error being often large.
+This assumption of multiplicative transfer functions is known as the narrow-band assumption.
+It is made in various domains of audio processing despite the error being often large.

 ==== Beamforming and binaural cues
 <sec:simulator:background:binaural>